-October 25, 2016 (E-14 - E)

-NEW CITIZEN REGISTRATION PERIOD: A new citizen is eligible to register and vote at the office of, or at another location designated by the county elections official, at any time beginning on October 25, 2016 and ending at the close of polls on
+October 20, 2020 (E-14 - E) NEW CITIZEN REGISTRATION PERIOD: A new citizen is eligible to register and vote at the office of, or at another location designated by the county elections official, at any time beginning on October 20, 2020 and ending at the close of polls on November 3, 2020.

-A new citizen registering to vote after the close of registration shall provide the county elections official with proof of citizenship prior to voting and shall declare that he or she has established residency in California. § 3501

-The ballots of new citizens shall be received and canvassed at the same time and under the same procedure as vote-by-mail voter ballots. § 3502
+A new citizen registering to vote after the close of registration shall provide the county elections official with proof of citizenship prior to voting and shall declare that he or she has established residency in California.
+The ballots of new citizens shall be received and canvassed at the same time and under the same procedure as vote-by-mail ballots §§ 3501, 3502